farmdawgnation/farmdawgnation/README.md

 ➡️ I use **he/him/his** pronouns.

-💼 I currently work at @mailchimp
+💼 I currently work at Greenlight Financial Technology

-👨🏻‍💻 I mostly work in Java 11 these days.
+👨🏻‍💻 I've done a lot of work in Java 11 and am learning Kotlin.
 Previously I've done Scala, and Clojure on the JVM as well.
-I probably need to check out Kotlin.

 ✍🏻 Sometimes I blog at https://frmr.me